ClearCenter

-ClearCenter is headquartered in New Zealand and has its primary product offices in Orem, Utah, along with marketing, support, research and development facilities around the world, ranging from Canada, Taiwan, China, Netherlands, UK and India.
+ClearCenter is headquartered in New Zealand and has its primary product offices in Orem, Utah, along with marketing, support, research and development facilities in several countries, including Canada, Taiwan, China, Netherlands, UK and India.
 The company develops Hybrid Products for a type of Managed Service Provider, known as the emerging Hybrid Service Provider.

 Many of Clear Center’s products are based upon Clear Foundation’s Clear OS, an open source software operating system).

 History

 ClearCenter was founded by Michael Proper in 2009.
 Before founding ClearCenter, Michael Proper founded another company in 2000 named DirectPointe which helped to create and grow the Managed Service Provider (MSP) sector.
 It was ranked No. 1 in the top 100 Managed Service Providers globally in 2007 and 2008.

 ClearCenter currently has customers in over 150 countries.

 Products

 Most of the products by ClearCenter are open source with a community version and free-to-use.
 The ClearCenter WebConfig and ClearSDN have fully developed APIs that are open to developers' use.